 How do you decide whether to commingle or separate marital assets?
 While it’s a very personal choice, considering several factors could help you find clarity:

 - Your age.
-Haley notes that younger couples tend to commingle their assets more because they often come into the marriage more or less on equal footing.
+Weaver notes that younger couples tend to commingle their assets more because they often come into the marriage more or less on equal footing.

 The way you own and register accounts in your blended family can go a long way toward clarifying your intentions and avoiding probate—the expensive, time consuming, and very public process of administering an estate.
-For example, accounts owned as “joint tenants with rights of survivorship” or “transfer on death” make the owner’s intentions clear that in both cases the assets go directly to a party named on the account.
-Read Viewpoints: Account designations.
+For example, accounts owned as “joint tenants with right of survivorship” or “transfer on death” make the owner’s intentions clear that in both cases the assets go directly to a party named on the account.
+Read Viewpoints: “Estate plan pitfalls to avoid.”

-- Joint tenants with rights of survivorship passes the assets directly to the surviving account owner.
+- Joint tenants with right of survivorship passes the assets directly to the surviving account owner.

 - Transfer on death passes the assets directly to the party named as beneficiary.